gupta/positka/README.md

 The xxx... is a unique string composed using the subscription ID and the resource group ID.

 ## Billing

-Kindly note that the resources deployed above are chargeable and the cost for these will be added by Microsoft to your Azure billing.
+Kindly note that the Azure resources deployed above are chargeable and the cost for these will be added by Microsoft to your Azure billing.

 ## Deployment Errors
 In case of any deployment errors: